ryan-mahoney/Framework/docs/components/index.rst

 Fork on github here: `collection source <https://github.com/virtuecenter/collection>`_

-Collections are at the heart of how FMF makes data accessable.
-FMF will create RESTful APIs that produce JSON data, as well as front-end routes for collection data on a website front-end.
+Collections are at the heart of how Opine-PHP makes data accessable.
+Opine-PHP will create RESTful APIs that produce JSON data, as well as front-end routes for collection data on a website front-end.

 Collection files are typically small, but they may contain logic for transforming individual documents returned: